gvwilson/thirdbit/_posts/2006/2006-10-28-drproject-internals-security-part-2.md

 date: 2006-10-28 15:43:55
 year: 2006
 ---
-The <a href="http://pyre.third-bit.com/blog/archives/694.html">previous article</a> in this series introduced a simple security model based on authentication, authorization, and access control, then described how <a href="http://www.drproject.org">DrProject</a> implements the first of these.
+The previous article in this series introduced a simple security model based on authentication, authorization, and access control, then described how <a href="http://www.drproject.org">DrProject</a> implements the first of these.
 That still leaves two important pieces, though: how to represent who's allowed to do what, and how to enforce those rules.

 The key concept here is that of a <em>permission</em>, which combines a <em>user profile</em> (e.g., an account) with the <em>capability</em> to perform some action.
 A simple authorization system associates every operation with a capability, such as <code>EDIT_WIKI_PAGE</code> or <code>DELETE_USER_ACCOUNT</code>.
 When a user U attempts to perform an operation that requires a capability C, the authorization system looks for the pair (U,C) in its database (Figure 1).
 If that pair exists, the operation is allowed; if it doesn't, the operation is denied.